Hydra9268/Optimizely-Remodal/README.md

 #### Use

 In order for this script to work a valid cookiename must be found.
-You can set the cookiename and desire valid to what it should be.
+You can set the cookiename and desired valid.

 #### Options